Home

 Initiative Measure No. 2124 concerns state long term care insurance.

 This measure would provide that employees and self-employed people must elect to keep coverage under RCW 50B.04 and could opt-out any time.
 It would also repeal a law governing an exemption for employees.
+This measure would decrease funding for Washington’s public insurance program for persons requiring long term care.

 Should this measure be enacted into law?
 Yes [ ] No [ ]